tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/云原生服务指南/Prometheus 监控服务/Prometheus 监控概述_intl_en.md

 TMP is a super lightweight, highly available, and non-intrusion monitoring system.

 * It contains only one lightweight agent in your cluster.
-* The collector is an EKS cluster created under your account and doesn't affect your native clusters.
+* The collector is a TKE Serverless cluster created under your account and doesn't affect your native clusters.
 * Monitoring data storage and display are achieved through separate modules.
 * Cloud Monitor Grafana is connected to multiple monitoring instances for a unified view.